zhouyh19/EducationFed/README.md

 # Federated Averaging (FedAvg) - PyTorch [![arXiv](https://img.shields.io/badge/arXiv-1602.05629-f9f107.svg)](https://arxiv.org/abs/1602.05629)

-An unofficial implementation of `FederatedAveraging` (or `FedAvg`) algorithm propposed in the papaer [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629) in PyTorch. (implemented in Python 3.9.2.)
+An unofficial implementation of `FederatedAveraging` (or `FedAvg`) algorithm proposed in the paper [Communication-Efficient Learning of Deep Networks from Decentralized Data](https://arxiv.org/abs/1602.05629) in PyTorch. (implemented in Python 3.9.2.)

 ## Implementation points
 * Exactly implement the models ('2NN' and 'CNN' mentioned in the paper) to have the same number of parameters written in the paper.